zpchavez/Bartizan/README.md

 - Modified to work with (and only with) 8-player TowerFall
 - Fixed glitched replay gifs by removing screen shake from replays
-- Added Free Aim to the tournament ruleset
 - Integrated with my stat tracker API which is currently a private repo so don't worry about it

 ## Variants